at*mineer

 If an 'incorrect' entry is converted (such as a param or exception entry that describes a parameter or exception that is not present in the code), the entry will be converted correctly, but then added at the bottom of the new comment with '###' prepended ('deleted' entry), just as would happen if you removed that param/exception and updated an existing comment.
 If unwanted, just execute the DocComment command a second time to clean away these 'deleted' entries.

-Note that if the old comment format diverges too far from what Atomineer expects (such as using Doxygen aliases or custom Documentation XML elements not mentioned in the Conversions rules), the conversion may not work so well - you may need to 'tidy up' the comment (manually or perhaps using a Macro preprocessing script - see below) before applying the Atomineer conversion.
+Note that if the old comment format diverges too far from what Atomineer expects (such as using Doxygen aliases or custom Documentation XML elements not mentioned in the Conversions rules), the conversion may not work so well - you may need to 'tidy up' the comment (manually or perhaps using a Macro/Extension preprocessing script - see below) before applying the Atomineer conversion.

 For example, the following Doxygen/JavaDoc comment uses the alternate format described by the prefs XML above, with JavaDoc-style entries: